WHY SHOULD YOU APPLY TO GVSU’s Au.D. PROGRAM?

 - The program encourages applicants from diverse majors to apply as they frequently bring perspectives and experiences that enrich the learning of all students.

-- If applicants from other majors wish to take any leveling courses prior to starting the program, they should contact the Program Director who can customize some suggestions.
+- When possible, applicants from other majors are encouraged to take leveling courses prior to starting the program.
+Contact the Program Director who can customize some suggestions.

 - Professional vita/resume.